xmidt-org/codex-deploy/README.md

 ## Summary

-Codex accepts incoming events, stores them in a postgres database, and provides event information by device id.
+Codex accepts incoming events, stores them in a database, and provides event information by device id.
 This repo is a library of packages used to implement codex.